 Membership and Operation of Tipperary ETB’s Governance Groups

 The composition of Tipperary ETB’s governance groups strives to ensure that the members are appropriately competent to carry out the roles and decision-making duties expected of them.
 Details on membership, and terms of reference for all QA governance groups in TETB, can also be found in TETB’s QA Governance Terms of Reference Dec2021

 Tipperary ETB’s Process of QA Policy and Procedure Development and Review

 Tipperary ETB’s QA Governance Group – made up of the FET Senior Management Team – agree and approve the need for a QA policy or procedure to be developed, and, agree the priority, timeline and approach.
 Stakeholders are consulted for input, where necessary.

 The document is then returned the QA Governance Group for ratification, send to the Executive for approval and finally notified to the TETB Board and FET Committed.

-The new policy/procedure will be implemented and recommendations for amendments will be collated by the QA Office for period reviews and updates.
+The new policy/procedure will be implemented and recommendations for amendments will be collated by the QA Office for periodic reviews and updates.